 for fields marked with the Key keyword.
 This is the addition Paul Vick was referring to.

 Concerning detection of anonymous types, you're right there's no metadata available that ensures a type is a dynamically cooked up type, neither is there an API to help you out (which wouldn't give any guarantuees anyhow if there's no dedicated piece of metadata).
-A good heuristic to determine anonymous types is:

 - Check for the CompilerGeneratedAttribute using reflection - Type name contains "AnonymousType" - Type name starts with either "<>" or "VB$" (these prefixes cannot be used by code written by a developer) - Type is generic - Type definition is private (and sealed in C# 3.0)